ERC20 vs BEP20: Key Differences Explained

 BEP-20

-It is centralized, as it depends on Binance and its validators.
+It is centralized because it relies on Binance and its validators.

 Popularity